Shoshana Borochov: Biography

 After Wilkin's death, Giles suggested that Shoshana go to England to meet Wilkin's parents in Aldeburgh.

 In 1945, Shoshana married Arthur Strauss, a German Jew born in 1901 who immigrated to Palestine in 1935.
 In 1948 they had a daughter, Rachel, who married Shaul Mishal, and they had three children.
 In 1984, Arthur died.
 In her later years, Shoshana lived in a senior home in Karmiel.
-At the end of 2004, Shoshana passed away and was buried in Metula.
+At the end of 2004, Shoshana died and was buried in Metula.